How to maintain a car engine

 Your engine is the heart of your car and is expensive to repair or replace, but it can last long with good care.
 We have seen many engines with over 200K-300K miles running like new.
 What is the secret?

-Your engine has a lot of moving and rotating parts.
-These parts need to be well lubricated.
-That's the function of the engine oil.
-As you drive, the oil degrades and the oil level drops.
+Your engine has many moving and rotating parts.
+These parts need to be well lubricated by engine oil.
+As you drive, the oil degrades and the level drops.
 The increased friction causes accelerated wear.
-Synthetic and semi-synthetic oils can withstand higher temperatures and last longer, but they have their limit too.

 What are the signs that your car needs an oil change?
 You can check the engine oil level and condition with the dipstick.
 If it looks too dirty, have the oil change done.
 Read here on how to check engine oil: Simple car maintenance checklist